-The band structures along the high symmetry points ($M\rightarrow\Gamma\rightarrow K\rightarrow M$) with and without SOC are shown in figure~\ref{all_aa_bands} and~\ref{all_ab_bands} for configurations AA and AB respectively.
+The band structures along the high symmetry points ($M\rightarrow\Gamma\rightarrow K\rightarrow M$) with and without SOC are shown in figure~\ref{all_aa_bands} and~\ref{all_ab_bands} for configurations AA and AB, respectively.
 It is clear from the band structures that SOC does not open up a gap (as expected in QSHI) but induces a band splitting.
-Interestingly, in one of the case this band splitting decisively converts the semimetallic nature of the system to a metallic one while in other the semiconducting nature is converted into metallic.
+Interestingly, in one of the case, this band splitting decisively converts the semimetallic nature of the system to a metallic one while in other the semiconducting nature is converted into metallic.
 Such a behavior for materials having Haldane model has not been reported.
-As conversation is due to band splitting via SOC, the split in bands could have different up and down states which can be exploited for applications in valleytronics~\cite{Valleytronics}.
-Hence only the system, expressing this transition were further investigated i.e. system with AA configuration having an interlayer angle of $5^{\circ}$ i.e. AA~\five~and AB configuration having an interlayer angle of $70^{\circ}$ i.e. AB~\seventy.
-In order to understand the nature of band splitting a cue form the work of Zheng~\textit{et al.} ~\cite{MOS_SOC_SPLITING_1} and Zhu \textit{et al.}~\cite{MOS_SOC_SPLITING_2} on bilayer MoS$_2$ is taken as template.
-The calculated results along with band decomposed charge density at specific k-points were investigated by the same method employed by Zheng~\textit{et al.}~\cite{MOS_SOC_SPLITING_1} and Zhu \textit{et al.}~\cite{MOS_SOC_SPLITING_2} due to similarity of their and our system in terms of geometric and electronic structure.
+As the conversation is due to band splitting via SOC, the split in bands could have different up and down states which can be exploited for applications in valleytronics~\cite{Valleytronics}.
+Hence, only the systems expressing this transition were further investigated, $i.e.$ the system with AA~configuration having a stacking angle of $5^{\circ}$ (AA-\five) and AB~configuration having a stacking angle of $70^{\circ}$ (AB-\seventy).
+In order to understand the nature of band splitting, a cue from the work of Zheng~\textit{et al.}~\cite{MOS_SOC_SPLITING_1} and Zhu \textit{et al.}~\cite{MOS_SOC_SPLITING_2} on bilayer MoS$_2$ is taken as the template.
+The calculated results along with band decomposed charge density at specific k-points were investigated by the same method employed by Zheng~\textit{et al.}~\cite{MOS_SOC_SPLITING_1} and Zhu \textit{et al.}~\cite{MOS_SOC_SPLITING_2} due to the similarity of their and our systems in terms of geometric and electronic structure.